View Dina Battaglini's Obituary on DelcoTimes.com and share memories

 |

-Dina V. Battaglini (nee Volpe), age 97, of Wynnewood, PA passed on June 26th, 2019.
+Dina V. Battaglini (nee Volpe), of Wynnewood, PA passed on June 26th, 2019.
 Beloved wife of the late Frank P. Battaglini.
-Loving mother of Francis, Richard and Joseph Battaglini (Colleen), and Julia A. Sabetta.
-Cherished grandmother of Andrew (Tracy), Julie, and Kristin.
+Loving mother of Francis, Judy, Richard and Joseph Battaglini (Colleen), Cherished grandmother of Andrew (Tracy), Julia Sabetta, and Kristin.
 Devoted sister of Clyde Volpe and Lydia Cimino.
-Precious daughter of the late Giulia (nee Corcetti) and Albert Volpe.
-Relatives and friends are invited to her Viewing on July 1st, ALL IN CHURCH, from 9 TO 9:45 AM at Presentation B.V.M.
+Precious daughter of the late Giulia (nee Crocetti) and Albert Volpe.
+Relatives and friends are invited to her Viewing on July 1st, ALL IN CHURCH, from 9 TO 9:45 AM at Presentaton B.V.M.
 Church, 201 Haverford Road, Wynnewood, PA 19096.
 Funeral Mass to follow at 10 AM.
 Interment SS.
-Peter and Paul Cemetery. www.danjolell.com
+Peter and Paul Cemetery. www.danjolell.coom

 Published in The Daily Times on June 30, 2019